 Each probationary faculty member's evaluation shall be initiated within his department by a date established by the department chair to determine if the faculty member is eligible for reappointment and the continued pursuit of tenure.
 In the event retention is denied to a faculty member, appropriate written notice of the non-renewal of the probationary appointment shall be given and the faculty member's appointment will terminate on the last work day of that academic year.
 The employment of a faculty member whose appointment is not recommended for renewal in the third through the fifth years of the probationary appointment will terminate on the last work day of the subsequent academic year.
-The written notice of non-renewal of a probationary appointment should be issued no later than March 1 of the first academic year of service, if the appointment expires at the end of that academic year; no later than December 15 of the second academic year if the appointment after two or more years of service at the institution (Bylaws and Regulations, Part III, Chapter II, Section 2-8.B.2)
+The written notice of non-renewal of a probationary appointment should be issued no later than March 1 of the first academic year of service, if the appointment expires at the end of that academic year; no later than December 15 of the second academic year if the appointment expires at the end of that academic year; at least twelve months before the expiration of an appointment after two or more years of service at the institution (Bylaws and Regulations, Part III, Chapter II, Section 2-8.B.2)